 - sometimes parents can't cope for a time and decide that their children would be better off with someone else

 What we will do

-When you get in touch to tell us about your private fostering arrangement we will ask you to give us all the details.
+When you get in touch to tell us about your private fostering arrangement we'll ask you to give us all the details.

 A social worker will then visit the carer and talk to them about how well they will be able to look after the child.
 The social worker will advise parents and carers how best to meet a child's needs and will visit regularly during the time of the arrangement to make sure everything is still okay.

 If you need to contact us about private fostering,email firstname.lastname@example.org or call 01572 720 942.